 The intensive English‐language courses at the Hebrew University are usually based on a take‐home assignment of 5‐8 pages.
-As at Penn Law, larger courses include various assignments and a final exam, with the grade mainly based on that exam.
+As at the Law School, larger courses include various assignments and a final exam, with the grade mainly based on that exam.
 (Note: end of term in-class exams are not viable for exchange students due to the academic calendar.)
 Seminars mainly rely on an extensive seminar paper.

 Grades are given on a numerical scale of 0-100.
 A grade of 60 and above is passing.
-All classes must be taken for a grade (i.e., not pass/fail) but will not be factored into your Penn Law GPA.
+All classes must be taken for a grade (i.e., not pass/fail) but will not be factored into your the Law School GPA.

 The fall semester runs from mid-October to mid-January.

 A 3-day orientation program for international students will take place one week prior to the start of the semester.
 During the orientation students will be given tours of The Hebrew University campus, The Supreme Court and the city of Jerusalem.
 Academic information regarding courses and regulations will be provided as well.

 Student housing is provided to all exchange students in the Mount Scopus Student Village.
 All students are guaranteed student housing.

 The Office of Student Activities (OSA) is responsible for organizing extracurricular programs specifically designed to introduce students to Israel – its people, geography, culture and politics.
 OSA employs a team of specially selected students (called madrichim), who reside in the dormitories, to assist international students in adjusting to campus life at the Hebrew University